L0ve4Jai/G5_Slay-the-Dragon/README.md

     print("Trade")

 WIN = print("VICTIORY!
-THE DRAGON HAS BEEN SLAYED AND THE VILLAGE IS SAVED") print("THANK YOU FOR PLAYING")
+THE DRAGON HAS BEEN SLAYED AND THE KINGDOM IS SAVED") print("THANK YOU FOR PLAYING")